Last Updated on August 27, 2023 by Chuck Wilson

 A good way to schedule yearly maintenance on your golf cart is to perform the standard tune up when taking the cart out of winter storage.
 This article is designed to show you how to tune up a Yamaha golf cart the fast and easy way.

-How to tune up a Yamaha golf cart?
-Here is the Step by Step procedure to get the cart ready for the links and exploring the countryside, using the Air, Spark, Fuel, and Valve sequence.
+Here is the Step by Step procedure to tune up a Yamaha golf cart and get the cart ready for the links and exploring the countryside, using the Air, Spark, Fuel, and Valve sequence.

 Step 1: Air Filter